 77-6802.
 Policy.

 The Legislature hereby finds and declares that it is the policy of this state to modernize its economic development platform in order to (1) encourage new businesses to relocate to Nebraska, (2) encourage existing businesses to remain and grow in Nebraska, (3) encourage the creation and retention of new, high-paying jobs in Nebraska, (4) attract and retain investment capital in Nebraska, (5) develop the Nebraska workforce, (6) simplify the administration of the tax incentive program created in the ImagiNE Nebraska Act for both businesses and the state, and (7) improve the transparency and accountability of such program.

 77-6803.
 Definitions, where found.

 For purposes of the ImagiNE Nebraska Act, the definitions found in sections 77-6804 to 77-6825 shall be used.
+Source: Laws 2020, LB1107, § 3.

 77-6804.
 Additional definitions.

 Any term shall have the same meaning as used in Chapter 77, article 27, except as otherwise defined in the ImagiNE Nebraska Act.

 77-6805.
 Base year, defined.

-Base year means the year immediately preceding the year of application, except that if the year of application is 2021, the base year is either 2019 or 2020, whichever year the applicant had the larger number of equivalent employees at the qualified location or locations.
+Base year means the year immediately preceding the year of application, subject to the following exceptions:

+- (1) Except as otherwise provided in subdivision (2) of this section, if the year of application is 2021, the base year is either 2019 or 2020, whichever year the applicant had the larger number of equivalent employees at the qualified location or locations; and - (2) If the year of application is 2021 or 2022 and the applicant increased the number of equivalent employees at the qualified location or locations in either 2020 or 2021 in response to the COVID-19 pandemic, the base year is 2019.

 77-6806.
 Base-year employee, defined.

 Base-year employee means any individual who was employed in Nebraska and subject to the Nebraska income tax on compensation received from the taxpayer or its predecessors during the base year and who is employed at the qualified location or locations.

 77-6807.
 Carryover period, defined.

 Carryover period means the period of three years immediately following the end of the performance period.

 77-6808.
 Compensation, defined.

 Compensation means the wages and other payments subject to the federal medicare tax.

 77-6809.
 Director, defined.

 Director means the Director of Economic Development.

 77-6810.
 Equivalent employees, defined.

 Equivalent employees means the number of employees computed by dividing the total hours paid in a year by the product of forty times the number of weeks in a year.
-Only the hours paid to employees who are residents of this state shall be included in such computation.
+Only the hours paid to employees who were employed in Nebraska and subject to the Nebraska income tax on compensation received from the taxpayer shall be included in such computation.
 A salaried employee who receives a predetermined amount of compensation each pay period on a weekly or less frequent basis is deemed to have been paid for forty hours per week during the pay period.